tyconsulting/blog.tyang.github.io/_posts/2015-10-27-a-sneak-peek-at-squared-ups-upcoming-oms-plugin.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/10/SNAGHTML2477479a.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML2477479a" src="http://blog.tyang.org/wp-content/uploads/2015/10/SNAGHTML2477479a_thumb.png" alt="SNAGHTML2477479a" width="554" height="435" border="0" /></a>

 As you can see, you can simply use the exact same query you’ve used in OMS and copy/paste to the OMS plug-in configuration.
-You can also use “|” (pipe) followed by the “Select” command to specify the fields that you are interested in displaying on the dashboard.
+You can also use "|" (pipe) followed by the "Select" command to specify the fields that you are interested in displaying on the dashboard.

 Since OMS is collecting data that is not natively available in OpsMgr (such as Change Tracking data, Wired Data, etc.) , you can really extend your existing Squared Up investment with this plugin.
 For example, I have produced a dashboard using the OMS plug-in in my lab (as shown below):